-Churchill, despite its considerable population of belugas, is best known as the “Polar Bear Capital of the World,” In bear season (September thru November), it’s not unheard of for residents to find an apex predator on their porch or strolling down the street.
+Churchill, despite its considerable population of belugas, is best known as the “Polar Bear Capital of the World,” In bear season (October and November), it’s not unheard of for residents to find an apex predator on their porch or strolling down the street.

 Having spent the spring and summer inland, the bears migrate toward Hudson Bay in late fall.
-“Freshwater from the river freezes at a higher temperature than saltwater,” our captain and Lazy Bear owner Wally Daudrich explains.
+“Freshwater from the river freezes at a higher temperature than salt water,” our captain and Lazy Bear owner Wally Daudrich explains.
 Combined with northern ice flows carried south by counterclockwise currents, the region is a nexus for first ice.
-For hungry bears eager to hunt seals it’s a vital gateway to their primary food source.
+For hungry bears eager to hunt seals, it’s an important factor.

 For our final foray into whale territory, we jump in citrus-colored kayaks and paddle away.
 I heard guests at the Lazy Bear Lodge where we’re staying, say their kayaks had been surrounded by belugas the day prior.
 We are hopeful, but alas, we’re not as lucky.